dozzturk/blockchain_rust/README.md

 4. Add block to chain
 5. Submit to others (Networking is needed for this step but this is not implemented yet).

+QUESTION: NOT SURE??
+0x00fffffffffff means the most significant byte of our hash has to be zero in order for this block to be considered mind?

+#Nonce:
+- fulfills the difficulty?